 However, as is common in cases of chronic stress, if your body is being persistently assaulted by waves of pro-inflammatory chemicals, it can have an impact on your joints.
 It can cause fluid to build up, thus leading to swelling and reduced mobility; but, it's also worth considering that studies have linked stress with an increased risk of developing an autoimmune disease.1

-Conditions such as rheumatoid arthritis are considered to be an inflammatory autoimmune disease – this means that our own immune system starts to attack healthy areas of our body, such as the thin layer of cells that protects our joints, the synovium.
+Conditions such as rheumatoid arthritis are considered to be an inflammatory autoimmune disease – this means that our own immune system starts to attack healthy areas of our body, such as the thin layer of cells that protect our joints, the synovium.

 My top tip for reducing inflammation